 A new presentation of texts of the CISG with added search features

-For a new site with added features, go to The Uniform Law in Eight Languages, a support instrument for the variable and dynamic search of texts in English, German, French, Spanish, Italian, Dutch, Russian and Chinese at <http://cisg7.law-and-business.de>.
+For a new site with added features, go to The Uniform Law in Ten Languages, a support instrument for the variable and dynamic search of texts in English, German, French, Spanish, Italian, Dutch, Swedish, Russian, Chinese and Japanese at <http://cisg7.institut-e-business.de/>.

 Uniform Sales Law (CISG): Synopsis of Selected Texts